beloborodova-t/CHI/README.md

 - (b) shaping rectangles, which are the basis of bb,
 - (d) bb extraction

-Parameters were used for image preprocessing and bb extraction listed in [this section](Data/CHI-I/README.md).
+Parameters were used for images preprocessing and bbs extraction listed in [this section](Data/CHI-I/README.md).

 ## Classification